-Mary Kay Gugerty is an Associate Professor at the Daniel J. Evans School of Public Affairs at the University of Washington, where she has taught since 2001.
-Her research interests focus on three areas: evaluation and impact measurement in the social sector; advocacy, accountability and voluntary regulation programs among nonprofit and NGOs; and agricultural and rural development in sub-Saharan Africa.
-Gugerty serves as the Co-Principal Investigator for the Evans School Policy Analysis Research Group (EPAR), which provides research and analysis to the Agricultural Development Initiative at the Bill and Melinda Gates Foundation.
-She is a faculty affiliate of the Center for the Evaluation of Global Action (CEGA) at UC-Berkeley, and a network affiliate at Innovations for Poverty Action (IPA).
+Mary Kay Gugerty is the Nancy Bell Evans Professor of Nonprofit Management at the Daniel J. Evans School of Public Policy and Governance and the Faculty Director of the Nancy Bell Evans Center on Nonprofits & Philanthropy.
+Her research focuses on three areas: evaluation and impact measurement in the social sector; advocacy, accountability and voluntary regulation programs among nonprofit and NGOs; and agricultural and rural development in sub-Saharan Africa.
+She is an adjunct faculty in Political Science at the University of Washington and is a faculty affiliate at the Center for the Study of Demography and Ecology (CSDE) at the University of Washington, as well as at the Center for the Evaluation of Global Action (CEGA) at University of California, Berkeley, and at Innovations for Poverty Action (IPA).

 Gugerty’s research also explores issues in rural development and community development institutions in Africa.
 Current work examines agricultural household decision-making, women’s participation in agricultural supply chains, and the determinants of smallholder agricultural productivity.
 Earlier work examines the impact of NGO funding on indigenous self-help groups, the impact of ethnic diversity on collective action, and the role of rotating savings and credit associations (roscas) in promoting rural savings.
 This research has been published in American Journal of Political Science, Economic Development and Cultural Change, and the Journal of Public Economics, among others.

-At the Evans School, Gugerty serves as the senior faculty advisor for the Nancy Bell Evans Center on Nonprofits & Philanthropy and teaches courses on nonprofit and public management, program evaluation, performance measurement, international development management, and African development.
+Gugerty teaches courses on nonprofit and public management, program evaluation & performance measurement, international development management, NGOs in Development, and African development.
 She is the recipient of the 2005 Dean’s Award for Excellence in Teaching and Service.